grantchen2003/insight-cli/README.md

 ## CLI Commands

-Note that the following commands require an internet connection.
+The following commands require an internet connection.

 To initialize the current directory as an insight repository, run the following command: